Implementation confidence centre

 • Once a layout is close, refine its individual sections through the related component pages rather than editing blindly.

-ESP handoff guidance
+Platform handoff guidance

 Some teams hand compiled HTML straight to an ESP.
 Others move through review, QA, or CRM tooling first.
 The important thing is to separate editable source from delivery output.